 The Physics Engine

 PhysX is by far the most advanced, realistic, and capable physics engine for games.
 It can do it all, whether you’re talking about solid object physics, soft body physics, fluids, gases, you name it.
 And it does it all on a level that is unbelievably realistic.
 The funny thing is, PhysX has been essentially this advanced for at least eight years.
 The reason it hasn’t caught on much is because for years it has been limited to running off of NVIDIA GPUs (utilizing NVIDIA CUDA), or CPUs which are too inefficient.
 CPU physics will always be very limited, and game consoles use AMD video cards so GPU PhysX was out of the question.
-But this is no longer a limitation of PhysX, so it should be adopted and made mainstream and for the sake of all that is good, it should not run off of the CPU.
+But this is no longer a limitation of PhysX, so it should be adopted and made mainstream and for the sake of all that is good, it should not run (exclusively) on the CPU.

 NVIDIA FleX is based on PhysX technology.
 Basically a rebrand and it is a smaller library of PhysX.

 All credit to the rightful owners of the videos and content below: